ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 ## Research question

-Do common-variant GWAS associations occupy non-random positions in protein-protein interaction networks, and are the observed patterns consistent with proposed network signatures of complex-trait genetic architecture?
+Do genes prioritized from common-variant GWAS occupy non-random positions in protein-protein interaction networks, and are the observed patterns consistent with proposed network signatures of complex-trait genetic architecture?

 The project will examine three network properties:

 1. Gene connectivity
-2. Community-level concentration of GWAS evidence
+2. Community organization and community-specific connectivity.
 3. Proximity of GWAS evidence to independently defined Mendelian or rare large-effect genes

-The analyses will identify patterns consistent with particular genetic architectures: omnigenic, stratogenic, infinitesimal, oligogenic, or related models.
+The analyses will identify patterns consistent with particular genetic architectures: omnigenic, stratagenic, infinitesimal, oligogenic, or related models.

 ## Traits